-#NAMA Event Report: Impact of IT Rules 2021 on News — Grounds for Challenge
+#NAMA Impact of IT Rules 2021 on News — Grounds for Challenge

 Scope of modification under 79

-A provision of 79 which has completely been left ignored by courts so far, is the requirement that intermediaries do not modify content.
+A provision of 79 which has been ignored by courts so far is the requirement that intermediaries not modify content.

 The scope of modification is incredibly vast.
 Nobody’s really spoken about what that means or really tried to explore or go into what that could imply, urged Joshi.
 And depending on how it’s really interpreted, if ever, it can be broad enough to cover all kinds of information ever published on any online website or narrow enough only to cover specific algorithmic mediation of content.